 2. If annuity payments have been sent directly to a bank or other financial institution, promptly notify that institution of the annuitant's date of death.
-Ask that any payments received after the date of death be returned to the Treasury Department.
+Any payments received after the date of death will be reclaimed by the OPM.
 Return any uncashed annuity checks to the return address shown on the Treasury Department's envelope in which the check was delivered.